-Whip out your apron, it’s time to perfect the Christmas ham.
+Whip out your aprons, it’s time to perfect Christmas ham this festive season!

-Don’t panic, but Christmas is only 11 days away.
-In between last minute gift shopping, sourcing a turkey, buying booze and cleaning the house, staying in the festive spirit can be tricky.
-Thankfully we’ve taken the stress out of cooking the perfect Christmas ham.
-Here are three of our favourite Christmas ham recipes for you to try this festive season!
+Don’t panic, but Christmas is almost two weeks away!
+In between last-minute gift shopping, sourcing a turkey, buying the booze and cleaning the house, staying in the festive spirit can be tricky.
+Thankfully, we’ve taken the stress out of cooking the perfect Christmas ham… Here are three of our favourite Christmas ham recipes for you to try this festive season!

 Darren Taylor’s Virginia Baked Leg of Ham with Pickled Cherries